-Obama to governors: DHS shutdown would hurt state economies
+Obama: DHS shutdown would hurt state economies

 Washington — President Barack Obama warned the nation's governors Monday that a looming shutdown of the Department of Homeland Security would have a direct impact on their states' economies, as well as on security throughout the U.S.